EgidioDe-Souza/Rock-Paper-Scissors/README.md

 This is my Rock Paper Scissors project which is a part of the oden project curriculum.
-I'm really keen to improve my programe, therefore if anyone has any suggestions or tips, it will be greatly appreciated!
+I'm really keen on improving my program, therefore if anyone has any suggestions or tips, it will be greatly appreciated!